 The Story of Folkway

-Today, our repair department occupies about a third of our floor space in each of our locations, and every instrument we offer for sale spends time on one of our repair benches before being made available.
-New instruments are carefully set-up, while used and vintage instruments are repaired as required.
-Our repair department is world renowned for the high quality of our restoration work to vintage instruments.
-Many customers ship their instruments to Folkway Music from all over North America and Europe thanks to our expertise and vintage sensitive approach to repair.
+Today, our repair department continues to be the foundation of Folkway Music, and every instrument we offer for sale spends time on one of our repair benches before being made available for sale.
+New instruments are carefully set-up, while used and vintage instruments are meticulously repaired or restored as required with great regard to historical accuracy and high-level craftsmanship.
+Our repair department is world renowned for the high quality of our restoration work to vintage instruments, and our store owner and head repairperson, Mark Stutman, is constantly in high demand to consult on all things vintage acoustic guitars.
+He has presented at two Fretboard Summits, and has had articles published in The Fretboard Journal and Acoustic Guitar Magazine.
+Many customers ship their instruments to Folkway Music from all over North America and Europe, thanks to our expertise and vintage sensitive approach to repairs and restoration.

 Folkway Music is a different kind of guitar store, owing largely to the fact that its owner, Mark Stutman, is the head repair person and has a relentless obsession for quality in every aspect of the store – from the repairs that are completed, to the service our customers receive.
 Folkway Music is wholeheartedly committed to offering our clients the absolute best in instrument quality and a genuine care for our customer’s experience.
 Have a look at our client testimonials, they say it better than we can!